-I had loved the portable Rainman system we were allowed to use for six weeks last summer for review purposes (read my initial impressions and final review) but it was just a little too large for us to install where we’d like in Barefoot Gal.
+I had loved the portable Rainman system we were allowed to use for six weeks last summer for review purposes (read my final review) but it was just a little too large for us to install where we’d like in Barefoot Gal.
 The new systems were promised as being smaller but with the same output, with one still being a portable unit and the other designed for installation.

 Rainman Systems in General

 Older watermakers, such as Pur, Village Marine, Katadyn and Spectra were designed to be two things: (1) extremely energy efficient and (2) as self-tending as possible.

 Just ten years ago, large solar arrays and/or generators were not that common on cruising boats.
 Battery charging was not nearly as efficient and battery banks were, on average, smaller.
 Consequently, every electrical system on a boat had to be designed for the least power required.
 And the older watermakers were no exception.

 To make them as energy efficient as possible, engineers designed proprietary pumps, membranes and electronic controls.
 Initially, they worked well.
 Spectra was perhaps the most energy efficient of all, advertising that their systems used just one 12-volt amp-hour per gallon of water made.

 At the same time, people wanted systems that they didn’t have to pay much attention to.
 That would be more or less self-tending.
 More electronics were added to automatically raise the pump pressure to make water and to flush the membrane with fresh water as needed.

 Unfortunately, over time these systems had six problems:

 - Proprietary parts had to be ordered from the manufacturer when needed and this wasn’t always convenient (or possible) if cruising outside the manufacturer’s home country